 21.E.1.e.
 Stand-by Pay - Pay an employee receives for time spent maintaining general on-call status that is not for performing work duties, and that is given as an incentive for accepting on-call status, shall be designated as on-call pay.
 If an employee's job class is designated as stand-by pay eligible, the employee may be eligible for stand-by pay.
-An employee shall be paid at a rate set by the Administrative Authority for all status, and will not be paid for time spent engaging in work activities.
+An employee shall be paid at a rate set by the Administrative Authority for all standby employees but stand-by pay is only available for employees on general on-call status, and will not be paid for time spent engaging in work activities.